peplum/peplum/README.md

 Being written in [Ruby](https://www.ruby-lang.org/en/), you can deliver the payload of OS applications, Ruby code, C/C++/Rust extensions and package your Peplum app as a [gem](https://guides.rubygems.org/what-is-a-gem/).

+It can be used for educational/research purposes or to build commercial solutions in the cloud or on-premise or even used to speed up your routine at home.

+Peplum can be deployed in a range of use-cases, such as running simulations, [network mapping/security scans](https://github.com/peplum/peplum-nmap), [password cracking/recovery](https://github.com/peplum/peplum-john) or just encoding your collection of music and video, etc.

 ## Goal

 The goal of the project is for Peplum to be to distributed parallel computing development, what Sinatra or Rails is for